facebook pixel Skip to Main Content

 • ENGL 4463 – Studies in Renaissance Literature

-• ENGL 4464 – Studies in Seventeenth Century Literature
+• ENGL 4464 – Studies in Seventeenth-Century Literature

-• ENGL 4465 – Studies in Eighteenth Century Literature
+• ENGL 4465 – Studies in Eighteenth-Century Literature

-• ENGL 4466 – Studies in Nineteenth Century Literature
+• ENGL 4466 – Studies in Nineteenth-Century Literature

-• ENGL 4469 – Studies in Contemporary Literature
+• ENGL 4469 –Studies in Twenty-First-Century Literature

 Select ONE of the following advanced writing courses: (3)